 While one of the strongest themes is that of women being ill-treated by the men in their lives, actually the female characters are pleasingly strong-minded and are granted a lot of power; for example the woman who calmly walks out on her adulterous husband, and the teenage girl who refuses to allow her boyfriend to order her around (remember this is the 40s).
 But Googie Withers’ character gives in to the charms of her ex-lover and pays dearly for her weakness – a timeless tale.

 Opened by a thrilling overture by Georges Auric which sets the scene beautifully for all of the romance, the tension and the unsavoury nature of what’s to come, the film is also accompanied throughout by the sound and imagery of persistent rain, creating a gloomy, murky atmosphere suited to the shady goings-on.
 Punctuated with thrifty use of humour this story is well structured, building steadily and purposefully to a sudden and dramatic crescendo.
 Satisfyingly it offers no tidy resolution or happy-ever-after, reflecting real life just much as it offers a real window into the past.

-The BFI Southbank’s Ealing: Light and Dark project will run from 22nd October to 30th December 2012, for more information click here.
+The BFI Southbank’s Ealing: Light and Dark project will run from 22nd October until 30th December 2012.
+For further information visit the BFI’s website here.